EMH333/EMH_Website/content/posts/from-old-site/benefits-wikipedia.md

 ---
-title: "The Benefits of Wikipedia"
+title: The Benefits of Wikipedia
-Date: 2018-04-06T18:09:00-08:00
+Date: 2018-04-07 02:09:00 +0000
 author: Ethan Hampton
 Category: Computers, Real Life, Tech, Uncategorized
-Tags: [Contribution, exabytes, Group, high school, life, Online, Open Source, School, Wikipedia]
+Tags:
+- Contribution
+- exabytes
+- Group
+- high school
+- life
+- Online
+- Open Source
+- School
+- Wikipedia
 Slug: benefits-wikipedia

 ---
 This essay was written for my language arts class, but I felt it also deserved to be on the Internet here as I struggled to find sources while writing this.
 I may come back and fix this so it actually is a good